 Things that you can easily apply to your everyday tasks to help you get things done faster, and more efficient!
 (Heck Yes!)
 Here’s a simplified version of my daily routine and how things usually go in our household.

 - Wake Up on Time – And don’t, I repeat, DON’T hit snooze.
-Giving yourself an extra 5 minutes will only make you more tired than you were the first time your alarm went off.
+Giving yourself an extra 5 minutes of sleep will only make you more tired than you were the first time your alarm went off.
 To help ease into full awakeness, I try turning on some uplifting music, or a favorite podcast on the Alexa Echo Show.

 - Before I Get out the Door – Take a shower, get dressed, eat breakfast, brew some tea, take vitamins.
 Not only do I do those basic to-dos, but this is also the time where I like to make sure I have everything set out or thawed for dinner that night and a load of laundry and dishes done.
 I have a blog post that goes into depth on how to keep the chaos out of mornings!
 You’ll find many helpful tips to keep this idea into rhythm.
 Check it out here!